ligolang/CMTAT-Ligo/README.md

 - rework interface ? burn_param ...
 - snapshots extra tests for multi ?
 - optimization (snapshot list search) ?
 - rework NFT (snapshot, totalsupply) - PR In draft ... relevant ?
+- RULER role is not used , add tests

 Other considerations